harpreetsahota204/crop_query/README.md

 ### 1. Prepare your templates

 Crop out examples of the object you're looking for and save them as image files (JPG, PNG, WEBP, TIFF) in a single directory.
-A few good examples are enough to start — you can always add more.
+A few good examples are enough to start.
+You can always add more.

 Tips:
 - Use crops that represent the range of appearances you expect (different distances, angles, lighting)
-- Crops don't need to be tightly cropped — some background context is fine
+- Crops don't need to be tightly cropped; some background context is fine
-- 3–10 templates is usually enough; beyond that, returns diminish quickly
+- 3 to 10 templates is usually enough; beyond that, returns diminish quickly

 ### 2. Open the panel